-B. David’s lie protected him from Saul but 85 priests lost their lives.
-They could have escape to safety had David told the truth.
+B. David’s lie protected him from king Saul but 85 priests lost their lives.
+They could have escaped to safety had he told the truth.

 C. Compromising will solve the problem at hand.
-But it in the long run it will produce worse problems.
+Only to create worse problems in the long run.

 3. There’s only one God.
-We are not Him
+We’re not Him

 (Read 1 Samuel 24:3-4; 24:5-7; 26:1-25)

-A. Saul feared David’s increasing popularity and sought to eliminate him although David hadn’t offended Saul in any way.
+A. King Saul feared David’s increasing popularity and sought to eliminate him although the young warrior hadn’t offended Saul in any way.

-B. Saul’s response was typical but David’s wasn’t.
-David spared Saul’s life many times despite his right to defend himself.
+B. King Saul’s response was typical but David’s wasn’t.
+He spared Saul’s life many times despite his right to defend himself.

 C. In ministry as well as life it is important that we allow God to handle opposition without taking matters into our own hands.

-In ministry and in life it’s easy to feel hopeful when people appreciate us.
-But there will be dark times also because we will meet people who condemn us.
-There will be times where we will feel all alone.
-Like David that’s when we must focus on God the most.
+In ministry and in life it’s easy to feel hopeful when people appreciate us but there will be dark times also because we will meet people who condemn us.
+There will be times when we will feel all alone.
+Unlike David, that’s when we must focus on God the most.
 We cannot take matters into our hands no matter how bad the problem is and we cannot compromise how good the solution at hand may look.
 We must let go and let God take full control of the situation.

 If you found this content helpful, I kindly ask you to leave your feedback in the comments section below.
 Sharing it with your friends and family through email or social media would also be greatly appreciated.
 Your feedback not only encourages me but also contributes to the growth and edification of the Church.
 In order to promote meaningful and respectful dialogue, I request that you use your full name when commenting.
 Please note that any comments containing profanity, name-calling, or a disrespectful tone will be deleted.
 Thank you for your understanding and participation.